joshuag1000/Windows-Image-Deployment-Tools/README.md

 THE SOFTWARE.
 ```

+# Documentation
+### Last Updated July 2022

 # Building a WinPE USB Drive to use for PC Imaging and Image Capturing
 ## Requirements
 In order to use the tools in this script you will need to install the Windows ADK and the WinPE addon.
 To install them: